asciinema/asciinema-server/docs/INSTALL.md

     git clone --recursive https://github.com/asciinema/asciinema.org.git

+It's recommended to checkout a new branch, to keep any customizations separate from master branch and make upgrading safer:

+    git checkout -b example

 ### Edit config file

 You need to create `.env.production` config file.
 The easiest is to use